wasp-lang/wasp/web/docs/introduction/getting-started.md

 ### What next?

- - If you are using VSCode, install our [Wasp language extension](https://marketplace.visualstudio.com/items?itemName=wasp-lang.wasp).
+ - [ ] 👉 **Check out the [Todo App tutorial](tutorials/todo-app.md) , which will take you through all the core features of Wasp!** 👈
- - ➡️ **Check out the [Todo App tutorial](tutorials/todo-app.md) , which will take you through all the core features of Wasp!** ⬅️
+ - [ ] If you are using VSCode, install our [Wasp language extension](https://marketplace.visualstudio.com/items?itemName=wasp-lang.wasp).
- - ️ **Join us on [Discord](https://discord.gg/rzdnErX)!** Any feedback or questions you have, we are there for you.
+ - [ ] Join us on [Discord](https://discord.gg/rzdnErX)!
+Any feedback or questions you have, we are there for you.
- - Follow Wasp development by **subscribing to our newsletter: https://wasp-lang.dev/#signup ** .
+ - [ ] Follow Wasp development by subscribing to our newsletter: https://wasp-lang.dev/#signup .
 We usually send 1 per month, and Matija does his best to unleash his creativity to make them engaging and fun to read :D!

 ------

 ## More details

-### 1. Requirements
+### Requirements

 You must have `node` (and `npm`) installed on your machine and available in `PATH`.
 We rely on the latest Node.js LTS version (currently `v18.14.2`).